 Therefore, for now our clear recommendation is: Try to scale your database vertically and put it on the most powerful machine you have available.

 While redis is a very important part that glues together some of the components, it isn’t used heavily and can usually handle a fairly large pretix installation easily on a single modern CPU core.
-Having some memory available is good in case of e.g. lots of tasks queuing up during a traffic peak, but we wouldn’t expect ever needing more than a gigabyte of it.
+Having some memory available is good, e.g. if lots of tasks queue up during a traffic peak, but we wouldn’t expect ever needing more than a gigabyte of it.

-Feel free to set up a redis cluster for availability – but you won’t need it for performance in a long time.
+Feel free to set up a redis cluster for availability – but you probably won’t need it for performance.

 Up to a certain point, pretix scales really well.
 However, there are a few things that we consider even more important than scalability, and those are correctness and reliability.
 We want you to be able to trust that pretix will not sell more tickets than you intended or run into similar error cases.